LEGO Luke Skywalker's Landspeeder (75341)

 What it is

-So here's the thing about Luke Skywalker's Landspeeder as a LEGO® set.
-It takes one of the most humble vehicles in all of Star Wars, the beat-up hover car Luke wants to trade for a season ticket off Tatooine, and blows it up to a proper Ultimate Collector Series scale.
-At nearly 50cm long it's a big, low, three-engine sled in that warm nougat tan, and honestly it captures the shape better than any Landspeeder LEGO has done before.
+What I love about Luke Skywalker's Landspeeder is the choice of subject.
+It takes one of the most humble vehicles in all of Star Wars, the beat-up hover car Luke wants to trade for a season ticket off Tatooine, and blows it up to full Ultimate Collector Series scale.
+At nearly 50cm long it's a big, low, three-engine sled in that warm nougat tan, and it captures the shape better than any Landspeeder LEGO has done before.
 If the twin suns and the Jundland Wastes give you chills, this thing is going to look right at home on your shelf.

 The catch

-Now let's be honest with each other, because that's the whole point.
+Now the part I have to be honest about.
 For a set wearing the UCS badge, the build is on the gentle side.
-Reviewers pretty much across the board said the same thing: it's a pleasant afternoon, but it doesn't reach for the ambitious techniques you get in the bigger flagship sets.
-The nose leans on stickers to sell its detail, there are some large stickers on the curved 10x10 bodywork that you'll want to line up carefully, and the display stand sits the speeder flat rather than tilted, so you lose a bit of that hovering illusion.
-Then there's Luke himself, who's the same common Tatooine figure you've probably got three of already.
-For one of only two figures in a two hundred dollar collector set, that stings a little.
+Reviewers pretty much across the board said the same thing, and I agree: it's a pleasant afternoon, but it doesn't reach for the ambitious techniques you get in the bigger flagship sets.
+The nose leans on stickers to sell its detail, there are some large stickers on the curved 10x10 bodywork you'll want to line up carefully, and the display stand sits the speeder flat rather than tilted, so you lose a bit of that hovering illusion.
+Then there's Luke himself, the same common Tatooine figure you've probably got three of already.
+For one of only two figures in a $239 collector set, that stings.

 Who it's for

-But here's who should absolutely grab it.
+Here's who should absolutely grab it.
 If you're a display-first collector who cares more about the finished silhouette than counting build hours, this is a genuinely lovely centerpiece, and the community rating of around 4.2 out of 5 backs that up.
 It also happens to house the best C-3PO minifig money can buy, which sweetens the whole deal.
 Who should skip it?
 If you chase sets for meaty, brain-tickling engineering, or you're squeezing every dollar of piece value, you might find it a touch plain and a touch pricey.
-It's now retired, so prices have firmed up around the original 239 dollars, which is worth knowing before you hunt one down.
-For everyone else who just loves that iconic sand-speeder, it's an easy set to recommend.
+It's retired now, so prices have firmed up around the original $239, which is worth knowing before you hunt one down.
+For everyone else who just loves that iconic sand-speeder, it's an easy one to recommend.

 The parts story